 Your leopard gecko is curious

+Why does my leopard gecko stare at me, is he just curious?
 As we’ve already said, things that are moving are interesting for your leopard gecko.
 We as humans actually have similar behaviour.

 When we see something different or something moving in our periphery, we’ll turn our heads to see what it is.
 Curiosity could be a reason why your leopard gecko is staring.

 However, we mustn’t forget that these creatures are instinctually wary of movement due to being prey.
 Their staring could be curiosity but it’s also likely that they might be that they’re wary of movement because it’s ingrained in their nature to look out for predators.